bigbases/Two-level-GRL/README.md

 # Two-Level Graph Representation Learning with Community-as-a-Node Graphs

-The source code for the paper "Two-Level Graph Representation Learning with Community-as-a-Node Graphs", accepted at ICDM 2023.
+The source code for the paper "Two-Level Graph Representation Learning with Community-as-a-Node Graphs", which was presented at ICDM 2023.

 ![](fig.png)